Svanteberg/Virtual-EEG-electrodes/step-by-step_demo.md

 ## D. Train the GN1 network

-Execute the folloing to train a network:
+Execute the following to train a network:

 ```
     python3.7 gn1.py